ismarvelous/Muffin/README.md

 Currently build on top of Umbraco 7.2.4

 ##Installation
-Umbraco is installed and updated via Nuget.
+- Umbraco is installed and updated via Nuget.
+- We rely on uSync which is also installed and updated via Nuget
+- We rely on Ditto which currently is part of our own package, but this will be installed and updated via nuget in the fu

 ##Examples and documentation